Homework Policy

 0.30000000000000004

 The above results are unfortunate, but not surprising.
 They are simply a consequence of floating point arithmetic.
-For more:
+For more information:

 VSCode Workspaces

 As you practice using VSCode through PrairieLearn, please pay close attention to the available keyboard shortcuts.
 For docstring access, use ?.
-For example, place ?np.mean in a cell in a notebook and run that cell.
+For example, place ?np.mean in a cell of a notebook and run that cell.

 Model fitting questions will have a workspace specific to those questions.